unraid/docs/docs/unraid-os/system-administration/secure-your-server/tailscale.md

 - Tailscale WebUI URLs are only accessible from devices with Tailscale installed and joined to your Tailnet, or with explicit sharing enabled.
 - For most users, default settings provide secure and reliable access.
 Advanced options are available for specialized networking needs.
 :::

+\* *"WireGuard" and the "WireGuard" logo are registered trademarks of Jason A. Donenfeld.*